 An Update on Steel Prices in 2021: Why Are Metal Costs Still Rising?

-Whether you work directly in the metals industry or have been given a quote for a metal fabricated part in the past year or so, you’re no doubt aware that steel prices are up.
+Whether you work directly in the metals industry or have been given a quote for a metal fabricated part in the past year or so, you’re no doubt aware that steel prices in 2021 are up.
 What you may not realize, however, is that this isn’t just a small increase.

 Steel costs in the United States are currently at an all-time high.

 In July of 2020, the price of steel was selling for around $440/ton.
 That number more than doubled to $900/ton in December of the same year.
 Four months later, in March of 2021, steel was going for an unprecedented $1,270/ton!

 For over 60 years, Lake Air has been buying large quantities of steel and other industrial metals—both sheets and coils.
 Like many other businesses, we are directly impacted by the price of steel, and thus we always have to keep a close eye on the market.

 We’ve experienced plenty of material shortages and price fluctuations in the past, but nothing like this.
 For that reason, we wanted to take this opportunity to educate you on how we got into this situation, what’s happening in the steel industry today, and what to expect in the coming months and years.

 HOW WE GOT HERE

 Like with many globally significant events, you probably remember the situation we were in during the early spring of 2020.
 The COVID-19 pandemic was wreaking havoc on the economy, and the majority of domestic steel mills—like many other manufacturers—were forced to either shut down entirely or vastly reduce production.